LeeBRogers/arch-install-guide/README.md

 # Arch Linux Installation Guide

 ## Introduction
-The purpose of this guide is to install and configure Arch Linux on a `UEFI` system.
-It will be setup with the following parameters:
+The purpose of this guide is to install and configure Arch Linux with KDE Plasma desktop enviroment.
+We will go through how I set up my system from beginning to end.
-+ UEFI
-+ systemd-boot
-+ NetworkManager
-+ Xorg
-+ KDE Plasma

-**Note:** This is not intended to be a universal guide so installation procedures and configuration may differ based on individual setup.

-## Table of Contents
   * [**Pre Installation**](#Pre-installation)
   * [**Disk Partitioning**](#preparing-the-disk-for-system)
     * [UEFI System](#Partitioning)